Raman Scattering in Fluorescence Emission Spectra – Common Errors in Fluorescence Spectroscopy

 We hope that this blog post has helped highlight the spectral distortion that can occur when measuring the fluorescence spectrum of dilute solutions and how best to identify and avoid it.

-To find out more about how raman scattering can affect your fluorescence spectra simply contact us for further information.
+To find out more about the Raman Effect and how Raman scattering can affect your fluorescence spectra simply contact us for further information.

 View our range of fluorescence spectrometers for research and development.